 - 125 g / ½ cup plain yogurt

 - Preheat your oven to 190 C / 375 F and grease your 23 cm / 9 inch square pan (rim 5 cm / 2 inch high).

-- In the bowl of your electric mixer with the paddle attachment (or with a hand mixer) add butter, sugar and honey to your bowl and mix shortly.
-Add eggs, yoghurt, vanilla extract and mix well.
+- In the bowl of your stand mixer with the paddle attachment (or with a hand mixer) add butter, sugar, and honey to your bowl and mix shortly.
+Add eggs, yogurt, vanilla extract and mix well.
 Add flour, almonds meal, baking powder and salt and mix until just combined.

 - Half the apricots and remove the stones.
-Cut each half three times, so you end with 8 slices per apricot (4 slices per half for math geniuses).
+Cut each half three times, so you end with 8 slices per apricot.

 - Pour batter into your prepared pan, smooth top with the back of a spoon or spatula and top with apricot slices.
 I prefer them in rows, cause it’s easier to cut this way.

-- Sprinkle with turbinado sugar and bake for 30-40 minutes or until a toothpick inserted in the center comes out clean.
+- Sprinkle with 1 tablespoon sugar and bake for 30-40 minutes or until a toothpick inserted in the center comes out clean.

 - Let cool and enjoy.
 Tastes best the same day, but still great the next day.